 - Appropriate training and certification for utility staff

-Technical development for staff ensures that the utility operates and maintains the system efficiently and comply with all federal health based drinking water regulations.
-As a result, there are less premature system repairs and the public receives with safe and sustainable drinking water.
+Technical development for staff ensures that the utility operates and maintains the system efficiently and complies with all federal health based drinking water regulations.
+As a result, there are fewer premature system repairs and the public receives safe and sustainable drinking water.

 Certified operators have a responsibility for effectively operating and maintaining PWSs to provide safe drinking water to the public.

 EPA established the Tribal Drinking Water Operator Certification Program for personnel operating public drinking water systems in Indian country.